On the efficiency of pairwise Hamiltonian control to desynchronize the higher-order Kuramoto model: Supporting numerical results

 \cref{fig:k2_v_mu_r=3} shows the results of the same experiment on hyperrings with $r=3$ and is analogous to \cref{fig:K2_v_mu} (case $r=2$).
 We can observe qualitatively equivalent results as in the case $r=2$, as the $\hat R\geq R_{\rm thr.}$ and $\hat R_{\dot\theta}\geq 0.5$ have the same shape.
 The main difference is that those zones, i.e., the phase synchrony and frequency synchrony zones, are wider than in the $r=2$ case.
 Indeed, with $r=3$ the links and triangles are denser in the hypergraph, i.e. there are more interactions between the nodes, which causes an increased stability of the synchronized state.
 The control goal is therefore harder to achieve.

+{\rev In \cref{fig:K2_v_mu_varying_R_thr}, we show $\mu_c$ as a function of $K_2$ by varying the desynchronization threshold value $R_{\rm thr}$ on the hyperring topology.
+Independently of the value of $R_{\rm thr}$, the relation between $\mu_c$ and $K_2$ remains monotonous.
+This strengthens the observations made in \cref{fig:K2_v_mu} of \cref{ssec:Exp1Ring} and further confirms that they are independent of the threshold value, the latter being arbitrarily fixed.
+The results are equivalent for $r=2$ and $r=3$.}

-In \cref{fig:K2_v_mu_random_complement} we show supplementary panels related to \cref{fig:K2_v_mu_r_2_random}.
+In \cref{fig:K2_v_mu_random_complement} we show additional panels related to \cref{fig:K2_v_mu_r_2_random}.
 Panels (a-b) exhibit resp. the $\hat R$ and $\hat R_{\dot\theta}$ data that correspond to the aggregated panel \cref{fig:K2_v_mu_r_2_random}(a).
 We observe no presence of cluster synchronization in this case.

 \cref{fig:k2_v_mu_r=3_Random} displays the analogous results for random hypergraph structures with $r=3$.
 We can observe that the results are in general qualitatively equivalent to the case $r=2$ in~\cref{fig:K2_v_mu_r_2_random}.
 The two main differences are that the phase synchrony region is larger while the region with only frequency synchronization is narrower.
 This may be explained by the increasing of both pairwise and higher-order interactions, which increase the local stability of phase synchronization and make the control goal harder to achieve.
 Moreover, other phase locking states are also harder to attain because of the absence of symmetry in the topology.